Welcome to today's edition of the Rush 24-7 podcast.

 They've changed drastically.

-And we can't sustain these these union salaries the way that we may have been able to do years ago when when times were good.
+And we can't sustain these union salaries the way that we may have been able to do years ago when times were good.

 I think when times were good, people didn't care.

-And and Cheryl, the one of the points is is that politicians were very slick about it.
+And Cheryl, one of the points is that politicians were very slick about it.

-That is, what they did with their with their uh public employee unions, they they didn't give them as much cash as they otherwise would have given them, but they pushed all of these uh pay increases into their retirement and health benefits.
+That is, what they did with their public employee unions, they didn't give them as much cash as they otherwise would have given them, but they pushed all of these pay increases into their retirement and health benefits.

-And and that's kind of a sneaky way of getting giving them a raise, but we see the sneaky, uh, the sneaky stuff is coming to the fore right now.
+And that's kind of a sneaky way of giving them a raise, but we see the sneaky stuff is coming to the fore right now.

-Matter of fact, uh here's a report from uh, let's see, um from the LA Times, and it says that the ten largest public pension systems in California had a $240 billion shortfall in 2010.
+And it says that the 10 largest public pension systems in California had a $240 billion shortfall in 2010.

 This is what politicians have been doing.